-Guardians In Blue was edited by Marian
+Guardians In Blue

 I starting writing after retirement.
 My first three books have been published and my fourth is under contract with a release date of March 31st.
 Your firm has edited two of the first three.
 I used an editor recommended by my publisher for the other one.

 I chose FirstEditing for my current manuscript after receiving quotes from three editors recommended by my publisher.
 I like your work, your customer service is top flight, you listen to me, you have delivered on time, and you offered me a discount and free formatting.

 I will include a note when sending the MS forward for publication citing the book as having been professionally edited by FirstEditing.

 A fatherless boy growing up in a small Texas town is taken under wing by the local lawmen.
 They work with the town leaders to provide his basic needs and help him escape the shame and poverty of his circumstances.
 One in particular becomes his guardian.

 He teaches the boy about life, how to face his fears, that honor is more important than comfort and that defending those who cannot defend themselves is the highest duty of a man.

 The boy learns the lessons well.
 He hears the call and his heart opens to it.
 He too becomes a Guardian.